Jayich-Lab/double-pass-breadboard/2023-03-version/README.md

 This version of the double pass breadboard was first ordered in March, 2023.
 This is very similar to the 2023-01-version - it is slightly smaller and includes more moutning holes.

+Partially assembled system, the AOM is not installed and the beamsplitter is not epoxied down.

  <image img src="2023-03-partially-assembled.jpg" width="600"></image>